THERAPY SERVICES

 Modalities of therapy delivery

-In-person therapy: For those seeking privacy and a safe space for in-person therapy, I offer face-to-face appointments every Thursday in a therapy room in Surry Hills, just a 5-minute walk from Central Station.
+In-person therapy: For those seeking privacy and a safe space for in-person therapy, I offer face-to-face appointments every Tuesday and Thursday in a therapy room in Surry Hills, just a 5-minute walk from Central Station.

 Feel free to reach out for appointment availability through our Enquiry form.

-Individual therapy
+Individual Therapy

 My goal is to empower individuals to overcome challenges and build resilience.
+With compassion and expertise, I am dedicated to helping you heal, grow stronger, and cultivate meaningful connections in your life.

 Couples therapy